 Following contract approval by the ICC, the Approved Vendor and the electrician or contractor will work to complete the repairs and/or upgrades prior to the solar installation.
 The Program Team recommends that the Approved Vendor, the electrician, and/or contractor wait to begin repairs until receiving ICC approval to avoid loss of expense reimbursement.
-If a customer complaint arises from a rejected project, for example, the Program Administrator will take a pragmatic approach in any disciplinary decision and consider the relevant circumstances that may arise out of the Approved Vendor's control.
+If a customer complaint arises from a rejected project, for example, the Program Administrator will take a pragmatic approach in any disciplinary decision and consider the relevant circumstances that may arise out of the Approved Vendor's control. that would cause a completed prior to the Approved Vendor's submission of the project for Part Lapproval.
 If a customer complaint arises from a rejected project, for example, the Program Administrator will take a pragmatic approach in any disciplinary decision and consider the relevant circumstances that may arise out of the Approved Vendor's control that would cause a complaint.

-The Approved Vendor and the electrician and/or contractor will be expected to relay the timeline for completing the repairs and/or upgrades to the homeowner.
+The Approved Vendor and the electrician and/or contractor will be expected to relay the timeline of for completing the repairs and/or upgrades to the homeowner.
 This requirement is detailed in the Consumer Protection section below.
-The Approved Vendor will then be responsible for timely payment to the electrician and/or contractor who performs the home repairs and/or upgrades.
+The Approved Vendor will then be responsible for timely payment to the electrician and/or contractor that performs the home repairs and/or upgrades.

 Upon completion of the repairs and/or upgrades, as part of the Part II application, the Approved Vendor must submit to the Program Administrator the final itemized invoice(s) of the expenses incurred to complete the repairs and/or upgrades that were approved in the Part I process along with pictures to document the repair status as completed.
 There will be a new upload field on the Part II application form for the final itemized invoice(s) and a response field to input the invoice amount for Approved Vendors who received Part I approval for the Initiative.
-As with all ILSFA projects, it is important to note that the total incentive amount established by the Part I submission cannot be increased if actual costs exceed the incentives approved by the program and the ICC; therefore, in no event will incentives be paid by the Agency for repairs and/or upgrades that exceed the amount approved during the Part I process.
+As with all ILSFA projects, it is important to note that the total incentive amount established by the Part I submission cannot be increased if actual costs exceed the incentives approved by the program and the ICC; therefore, in no event will incentives be paid by the Part I process.

-By participating in this Initiative, Approved Vendors must acknowledge that the Agency or the Program Administrator will not reimburse any costs above the approved cost estimate.
+By participating in this Initiative, Approved Vendors must acknowledge that any costs above the approved cost estimate will not be reimbursed by the Agency or the Program Administrator the Agency or the Program Administrator will not reimburse any costs above the approved cost estimate.
 These costs are the sole responsibility of and must be covered by the participating Approved Vendor.
 However, Approved Vendors may negotiate arrangements to cover increased costs with electricians and/or contractors.
 Additionally, some of the anticipated repair costs that are borne by an Approved Vendor and exceed the price caps under the Initiative may also be folded into a monthly lease or power purchase agreement ("PPA") fee as long as the Approved Vendor ensures that (a) the fees associated with repair costs are listed in the "Any Other Fees" section of the ILSFA Standard Disclosures form, and (b) the additional fees associated with the repair costs do not violate ILSFA's participant savings requirements, wherein any ongoing costs and fees paid by the participant cannot exceed 50% of the value of energy generated by the participant's share of the photovoltaic system.